dustinpfister/blog_posts/_posts/lodash_countby.md

 layout: post
 categories: lodash
 id: 201
-updated: 2020-06-30 18:34:52
+updated: 2020-06-30 18:39:17
-version: 1.7
+version: 1.8
 ---

 Every now and then I like to play around with one of the methods in [lodash](https://lodash.com/) such as the [\_.countBy](https://lodash.com/docs/4.17.10#countBy) collection method that I will be writing about in this post.
 The lodash countby method can be used to create an object where each key is the result that is return by a metjod that is called for each element in a collection, and each value is the count for that value that is returned.
+In other words the \_.countBy method returns a new object with keys, and values generated from a given method.
 I do this just because lodash is still very popular, and it makes sense to play around with it now and then, and maybe compare what there is to work with to what is available in plain old core javaScript by itself.

 When I do so sometimes it looks like native methods are just being wrapped by lodash, other times a lodash method does seem to bring something new to the table.
 In other cases there is no native javaScript counterpart, so then it is just a question if the method is something that I will ever use in a project, and how much time it saves me from writing my own solution.
 I am not sure if the lodash count by method is one such method that I would find myself using often, or at all, but this is the lodash method for today so lets look at a few examples.

 <!-- more -->

-The \_.countBy method returns a new object with keys, and values generated from a given method.

 ## 1 - Basic count by Example